gilde-der-nacht/hermes/README.md

 - `DISCORD_TOKEN`: Every Discord bot has a unique, secret token which is normally generated once, when a new bot is created.
 See below in section *Create Bot*.
 - `PORT`: The port the web-service listens to.
 The web-service supports only HTTP, no HTTPS.
 Therefore it is advised to e.g. use a reverse proxy to offer HTTPS.
 The reverse proxy must be configured to allow WebSocket connections.

 The following variables are only used for the `/demo` example.
-If the demo is not used, they may be empty.
+If the demo is not used, they may be left empty.

 - `DEMO_WEBSOCKET_SERVER`: The URL where the WebSocket has to connect to.
 Normally something like wss://domainname.tld/ws, for development just ws://127.0.0.1/ws
 - `DEMO_DISCORD_SERVERID`: Every Discord server has a unique id.
 See inside Discord: Server Settings -> Widgets -> Server ID.
 - `DEMO_DISCORD_CHANNELID`: Unique ID of the Discord channel the message from the web-user has to be sent to.
-Enable the Devloper Mode in the Discord Settings allows to copy the ID of every channel within Discord itself.
+The Devloper Mode in the Discord Settings allows to copy the ID of every channel within Discord itself.
 See User Settings -> Advanced -> Develop Mode.

 ## Create Bot (Developer)